For many, lifestyle constraints such as a hectic work schedule or never ending family commitments may be a barrier to getting physically active.

 1. Avoid setting expectations too high too early.
 Start slowly and gradually improve your stamina.
 Exercise should be a lifelong activity.
 Have fun!

 2. Keep track of your progress – this can be a strong motivator to continue improving.
-One way you can do this is to maintain a daily chart of the calories you have burnt.
+One way you can do this is to maintain a daily chart of the activity minutes you have clocked.
 There are mobile apps and fitness trackers which facilitate this.

 3. As you get going on an exercise regimen, it might also be a good idea to supplement your new active lifestyle with wholesome nutrition.
 A dietitian can guide you on how to make healthier food choices, and also help you prepare meal plans.